joeyparrish/total-perspective-vortex/README.md

 ## Usage

-1. Modify YAML config file
+1. Modify YAML config file.
+2. Run `sudo total-perspective-vortex --diff` to see a diff of what will change.
-2. Run `sudo total-perspective-vortex` to generate output from templates and reload services.
+3. Run `sudo total-perspective-vortex` to generate output from templates and reload services.